 Easy Dairy Free Cream Cheese with Garlic and Chives

 - 2 tablespoons lemon juice

 - 1 tablespoon chives to be mixed with cashews in a food processor

 - 2-4 tablespoons water

 - 3 tablespoons fresh chives, snipped

-- Drain the cashews and add to a food processor.
+- Drain the cashews (if you soaked them) and add to a food processor.

 - Add the garlic apple vinegar, lemon juice, garlic paste, salt 1 tablespoon chives and only 2 tablespoons of the water.

 - Process, off and on, until the mixture is smooth.
 If you would like it a little thinner add some more water.
 I can't imagine you would need over 4 tablespoons water total.